caseydailey/blog-site/README.md

 "Here you go.
 Hope this works."

-The purpose here is just to display a working knowledge of a basic Django project.

 I've set up a basic site utilizing much of django's basic coolness.
 There are multiple apps in the project.
 Each of these consist of some basic django magic.